1EdTech OneRoster®: Best Practices and Implementation Guide

 - For a common pairing there will also be interoperability for ANY of the optional endpoints that are supported by both the provider/consumer;

 - Only the mandatory data attributes are guaranteed to be exchanged.
-Different systems will support different combinations of the optional data attributes and so a mapping between the capabilities of the provider/consumer must be undertaken (this information is not available from the IMS certification report or the IMS product database);
+Different systems will support different combinations of the optional data attributes and so a mapping between the capabilities of the provider/consumer must be undertaken (this information is not available from the 1EdTech certification report or the 1EdTech product database);

 - ALL REST implementations MUST support the OAuth 1.0a/SHA1 message signing.
 Support for the other authentication mechanisms (OAuth 1.0a/SHA256 and Oauth 2 Bearer Token) is optional and so can ONLY be used if both the provider/consumer have been certified as supporting that mechanism.